jeffbski/bench-rest/README.md

     ]
   };

-  // if the above flow was in a separate file you export it
+  // if the above flow will be used with the command line runner or
-  // and then require it where you want to use it with something like
-  // `var flow = require('./your-flow')`
-  module.exports = flow;
+  // programmatically from a separate file then export it. module.exports = flow;

   // There are even more flow options like setup and teardown, see detailed usage